 Due to the relatively high cost of being a public company in the United States, our Board of Directors may elect to voluntarily deregister our common shares under the Exchange Act and suspend our reporting obligations in the United States, possibly in combination with an effort to list our common shares on the TSX Venture Exchange or another securities exchange.
 No definitive Board approval of deregistration has taken place, but after the filing of this Annual Report, the Board may authorize the Company to file with the SEC a Form 15 to voluntarily deregister our common shares under Section 12(g) of the Exchange Act and suspend our reporting obligations under Section 15(d) of the Exchange Act.
-If the Board approves such deregistration, we would file a Form 15 and our obligations to file periodic reports, such as Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, would be suspended immediately upon the filing of the Form 15 with the SEC, and our proxy statement, Section 16 and other Section 12(g) reporting responsibilities would terminate effective 90 days after the filing of the Form 15.
+If the Board approves such deregistration, we would file a Form 15 and our obligations to file periodic reports, such as annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K, would be suspended immediately upon the filing of the Form 15 with the SEC, and our proxy statement, Section 16 and other Section 12(g) reporting responsibilities would terminate effective 90 days after the filing of the Form 15.
 We believe that we are eligible to deregister under the Exchange Act.
-If we were to file a Form 15, we expect that our common shares, which currently trade on the OTCOB, would not continue to be quoted on the OTCOB.
+If we were to file a Form 15, we expect that our common shares, which currently trade on the OTCQB Venture Marketplace, would not continue to be quoted on the OTCQB Venture Marketplace.
 Following any deregistration, we would not expect to publish periodic financial information or furnish such information to our shareholders except as may be required by applicable laws or stock exchange rules.
-As a result of the foregoing factors, deregistration would result in less disclosure about us and may negatively affect the liquidity and trading prices of our common shares.
-If the Company elects to deregister under the Exchange Act, it is our current intention to list our securities on the TSX Venture Exchange, subject to acceptance by the exchange.
+As a result of the foregoing factors, deregistration may result in less disclosure about us and may negatively affect the liquidity and trading prices of our common shares.
+If the Company elects to deregister under the Exchange Act, it is our current intention to list our securities on the TSX Venture Exchange or another securities exchange, subject to acceptance by the exchange.